brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 Users were infected with ransomware after clicking on a seemingly harmless ad, a classic case of malvertising.

+### MITRE ATT&CK
+**Definition:**
+A globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.

+**Example Usage:**
+The team mapped the attack to MITRE ATT&CK techniques T1059 and T1027.

 ### MITRE ATT&CK Mapping
 **Definition:**
 MITRE ATT&CK Mapping involves aligning adversary behaviors to the MITRE ATT&CK framework to enable structured analysis of attack tactics and techniques.